Filed Under Health

 "And on top of that," recalled Moon, "both officers got up front.
 The patient was left to fend for themselves in the back of the police van.
 If you stopped breathing in the backseat, there was no one there to assist you."

 In addition to the limited medical care, police ambulances often failed to respond to emergency calls in a timely manner, especially in poorer, Black-majority neighborhoods like the Hill.
-The Pittsburgh Courier regularly reported cases which resulted in serious harm or death due to police negligence.
+The Pittsburgh Courier regularly reported cases which resulted in serious harm or death due to police negligence or lack of response.

 In 1966, McCoy connected with Philip Hallen, a former ambulance driver and president of the Maurice Falk Medical Fund, a local foundation.
 Hallen's experience as an ambulance driver made him sympathetic to problems faced by Hill residents, and he decided that if Freedom House could sell produce out of a truck, then they could easily shuttle members of the Hill Community to the hospital in lieu of city police ambulances.